tosin2013/mcp-codebase-insight/scripts/README.md

 ./check_qdrant_health.sh "http://localhost:6333" 30 2
 ```

+> Note: This script uses `apt-get` and may require `sudo` privileges on Linux systems.
+Ensure `curl` and `jq` are pre-installed or run with proper permissions.

 **Exit Codes**:
 - 0: Qdrant service is accessible and healthy
 - 1: Qdrant service is not accessible or not healthy